Dan Duran (baseball)

 Daniel James Duran (born March 16, 1954) is a former Major League Baseball player.
 Duran played for the Texas Rangers in the 1981 season.
 In 13 games, Duran had four hits in 16 at-bats, with one run scored.
 He played left field, and batted and threw left-handed.

-Duran is of indigenous Mexican descent.
+Duran is of Indigenous Mexican descent.
 He attended Sunnyvale High School in California where he played baseball and football.
 He was recruited but not offered a scholarship to play college football at Stanford and offered a scholarship to play college baseball at UC Davis.
 He ultimately chose to attend Foothill College.
-During his offseasons in the minors, he worked as a carpenter.
+During his offseasons in the minors, he worked in construction.

 He was drafted by the Rangers in the 30th round of the 1973 amateur draft.